 Bad: Original EGC automatic gearbox jerky and unpleasant.

 Good: Lighter than the 207.
 Interesting dash layout.
 Small steering wheel.
 Available with economical new three-cylinder petrol engines.
 Luxurious XY model.

 Bad: Styling imposing rather than elegant.
 Disappointing ride.
 Interior build-quality could be better.

 Bad: Noisy on the motorway.

-Good: Good value for money, plenty of space for rear passengers, easy to drive, low running costs.
+Good: Good value for money.
+Plenty of space for rear passengers.
+Easy to drive.
+Low running costs.

 Bad: Based on the Bipper van and somewhat lacking in refinement.

-Good: Really perky, fun to drive small electric town car with 90mile range.
+Good: Fun to drive small electric town car.
+Has a 90-mile range.
 Fuel cost for 10,000 miles a mere £208.

 Bad: Car snobs need not apply.